-- the historic flora, fauna or landscape of Country, eg. Garraway Park ('sulphur crested cockatoo'); - a generic term for a geographical feature or landmark, eg. Gunyama Park ('wind from the south-west')

-- an event, gesture or occupation of historical or contemporary relevance to the place, eg. Magari Street ('to fish'); - a name that recognises an Aboriginal or Torres Strait Islander person, or historic community event or connection, eg. Yellomundee Park; - a phrase reflecting Aboriginal ways of thinking and doing, eg. Yananurala, translated from the Gadigal language as 'Walking on Country'.
-Yananurala combines two Gadigal words, 'yana' (walk) and 'nura' (Country).
-The 'la' adds an instruction, thereby encouraging people to go walking on Country. - Ancestral creator beings, Songlines, Dreaming Stories and their relationship to Country.
+- the historic flora, fauna or landscape of Country, eg. Garraway Park ('sulphur crested cockatoo'); - a generic term for a geographical feature or landmark, eg. Gunyama Park ('wind from the south-west') - an event, gesture or occupation of historical or contemporary relevance to the place, eg. Magari Street ('to fish'); - a name that recognises an Aboriginal or Torres Strait Islander person, or historic community event or connection, eg. Yellomundee Park. - a phrase reflecting Aboriginal ways of thinking and doing - Ancestral creator beings, Songlines, Dreaming Stories and their relationship to Country.

 Naming proposals using Aboriginal language must be respectful, respond to Country, culture and spirituality, reflect Aboriginal ways of thinking and doing, and use local language.
-Such names must be applied meaningfully to the place or space, supporting cultural recognition, community benefit, and the NSW Government Architect's Connecting to Country framework.
+Such names must be applied meaningfully to the place or space, supporting cultural recognition, community benefit, and the NSW Government Architect's Connecting With Country draft framework.